fabricesemti80/project-dockerlab/docker/monitoring/setup.md

 - **cAdvisor:** Collects Container metrics from *every* node.

 ## 2. Deployment
+1.  **Sync Dashboards:** Run the ansible playbook to upload dashboards to GlusterFS:
+    ```bash
+    ansible-playbook ansible/sync-dashboards.yml
+    ```
-1. Create a new Stack in Portainer pointing to `docker/monitoring`.
+2. Create a new Stack in Portainer pointing to `docker/monitoring`.
-2.  **Environment Variables:**
+3.  **Environment Variables:**
     - `DOMAIN`: Your domain (e.g. `krapulax.dev`).
     - `GF_SECURITY_ADMIN_PASSWORD`: Set a secure password for the `admin` user.
-3. Deploy.
+4. Deploy.

-## 3. Configuration (Manual)
+## 3. Configuration
-Since auto-provisioning can be finicky in Swarm, follow these steps to set up your dashboards:
+Dashboards are now auto-provisioned from GlusterFS.

 - **Access:** `https://grafana.yourdomain.com`
 - **Login:** User `admin`, Password (what you set above).